quicwg/base-drafts/draft-ietf-quic-transport.md

-To limit the ACK blocks to the ones that haven't yet been received by the sender, the sender SHOULD track the ack ranges in acks that have been acked and no longer includes them in the ACK.
+To limit the ACK blocks to the ones that haven't yet been received by the sender, the sender SHOULD track the ack ranges in acks that have been acked and no longer include them in future ACKs.
 In order to handle cases where the receiver is not sending data, and hence does not expect it's acks to be acked, it may bundle a PING frame with an ack approximately once per RTT to gain confirmation of it's ACKs being delivered.
 The receiver SHOULD track no more than 255 ack ranges because they are not expressible on the wire, and MAY limit the number of ack ranges to a smaller value.